 Netflix or scrolling on a tablet seem like the easiest ways to relax, or occupy the kids while you catch up on other tasks.
 But the blue light emitted by screens reduces the production of melatonin, the hormone that helps us feel sleepy.

 Using social media right before bed can also increase anxiety.
-Especially at the moment, it’s good to limit the amount of social media content we’re exposed to at night.
+It’s good to limit the amount of social media content we’re exposed to at night.

 Definitely ban screens from the bedroom and try to put your phone away and on silent at least half an hour before bed.
 Try to get the whole family on board to help kids stick to these rules.